Our community is unique, multigenerational, diverse and international!

 You do receive credit from the University of the Nations, which is our YWAM university.
 The DTS is a pre-requisite to take additional schools offered by the UofN.

 We encourage all staff and students to come with the appropriate updates on immunizations.
-These are the following:
+We need to comply with current health legislation both in Spain and in the countries we visit during the outreach phase.

 These updates are required every 10 years; if you are unsure of your last immunization, check with your doctor.
 Please, for your own safety, ensure that you are up to date with these before coming to the lecture phase of your school so that you will be prepared in advance for your field assignment.
 For overseas outreaches we recommend that all staff and students receive further vaccinations.
 These are the following: